Nonlinear Stability of Static N\'eel Walls in Ferromagnetic Thin Films: Introduction

 \subsection{Plan of the paper}

 This paper is structured as follows.
 Section \ref{secprel} contains a brief description of the thin-film dynamical model in \cite{CMO07}, recalls some of the main properties of the static N\'eel wall's phase, and states the main result of this paper.
-Section \ref{seclinearopL} is devoted to the full, rigorous study of the linearized (scalar) operator around the static N\'eel wall defined in \cite{CMO07}.
+Section \ref{sec:strategy} presents a general overview of the proof's strategy.
+Section \ref{seclinearopL} is devoted to study of the linearized (scalar) operator around the static N\'eel wall defined in \cite{CMO07}.
 In particular, it is shown that it is relatively compact to an asymptotic operator, a feature that plays a key role in the stability analysis.
 Section \ref{secspectral} establishes the spectral stability of the N\'eel wall's phase.
-The spectral problem is posed in terms of a block operator matrix and the stability of both its essential and point spectra is established.
-Section \ref{secsemigroup} is devoted to generating the associated semigroup and to showing the exponential decay of solutions to the linearized equations outside a one-dimensional space related to translations of the profile.
+The spectral problem is posed in terms of a block operator and the stability of both its essential and point spectra is established.
+Section \ref{secsemigroup} is devoted to proving the existence of an associated semigroup to the dynamic problem and showing the exponential decay of solutions to the linearized equations outside a one-dimensional space related to profile translations.
 The final Section \ref{sec:nonlinear_stability} contains the proof of Theorem \ref{maintheorem}.